 Here, he writes that the Global Media Migration Academy chimes well with the University’s core value of openness and the UN’s Sustainable Development Goals.

-THE light of the University of Galway’s clocktower has stood as a beacon of hope for every student who has passed through its doors for nearly 180 years.
+The light of the University of Galway’s clocktower has stood as a beacon of hope for every student who has passed through its doors for nearly 180 years.
 It symbolises the University’s openness and welcoming nature, signifying a safe place for all to be accepted, to study, and to learn.

 Some of the University’s finest graduates came to Ireland fleeing war and persecution, and they are now among its greatest ambassadors, showcasing the power of education as a means of social mobility and empowerment through learning.
 Their transformative stories of resilience and success underscore Galway’s proud status as a University of Sanctuary, providing a haven and a platform for all to pursue learning and growth, irrespective of their background.